 Addition, 11/4/22: Federico “Fred” Cheever: I was shocked and distressed to learn, last May, that Fred died in June 2017.
 Another sudden death of a fit man, this one during a kayaking trip with his family on the Green River–with, yet again, the Horan and McConaty mortuary of Denver obtaining possession of the body.
 Did this firm again make a special trip to Utah to pick up the body?
 See my post about Sam Hamilton, how H & C’s immediate trip to Keystone to retrieve the body made autopsy impossible.

 You could not find a nicer guy than Fred.
 He was an environmental law professor at the University of Denver College of Law.
 I got to know him from judging moot courts at DU.
 I learned of his death via a records request I made to the 6th Judicial District for communications to or from Greg Hobbs: the response was a law review article Sociopath Hobbs had written about Fred and emailed to several people, including a judge in that district, coincidentally the same crooked judge who sat on our Animas-La Plata cases, Greg Lyman.
 A sotto voce celebration by these two, Hobbs and Lyman?
 I don’t know enough about what Cheever did professionally, but I suspect he threatened Hobbs in some way, as much the more talented legal brain.

 I did not know until I read Fred’s obituary that he was the son of the novelist John Cheever.
 A great loss.

-Addition, 1/5/2023: All four members of my family on my mother’s side, including my mother are suspicious deaths.
+Addition, 1/5/2023: All four members of my family on my mother’s side, including my mother, are suspicious deaths.
 I have concluded, 50 years after the fact, that it was an assassination campaign likely spearheaded by Henry Kissinger.
-See My Prouty Family Tragedies.
+See My Prouty Family Murders.